2mol/site/content/posts/replit-haskell.md

 FUN.
 I don't know about you, but at this point I get pretty excited, since this means that we can write a lot more serious stuff than I had initially realized.

 For example, we can write entire interactive command-line programs that repl.it will serve on those `https://[replname].[username].repl.run` domains.
+[Here](https://haskeline-example.2mol.repl.run/) is an example I copied from the `haskeline` documentation.

-Just some of the basic highlights:
+If you're not familiar with the libraries above, here's an incomplete overview:

 - The great [`containers`](https://hackage.haskell.org/package/containers) lets you use `Set`, `Map`, `Graph`, and `Tree`.
 The first two are especially nice if you're used to dictionaries and sets from other languages.
 - The low-level [`array`](https://hackage.haskell.org/package/array) gives you a structure that is faster than list for accessing elements at an arbitrary index.